 The potential payout has also changed, but this hasn’t doubled like the stake has.
 In fact it only increased from £55 to £72.50.
 Now let’s take a look at how they work this out.

 So now you know how they work, but how do you calculate the returns on an each way bet?
 Let’s return to the example above and break it down.

 Remember that we have £5 on Thundering Home to win, and £5 on it to place.
-The win part of the bet is always paid out as normal.
-As you saw in the first betslip, the £5 win bet at 10/1 would return £55.
+The win part of the wager is always paid out as normal.
+As you saw in the first betslip, the £5 win part of the stake at 10/1 would return £55.

 The return on the place bet depends on the bookie’s place terms for this race.
 These can vary quite a lot, depending on how many horses are in the race, and also depending on the bookie themselves.
 Some bookies pay extra places on certain events, which gives you a better chance of winning.

 The place terms are always displayed on the betslip.
 Look again at the above example and you can see that it says:

 That means that the bookie is paying 1/4 odds if the horse finishes anywhere in the first 4 places.
 The win odds are 10/1 so the place odds would be 1/4 of that, which is 2.5/1 (or 5/2 as it would normally be displayed).
 Therefore the place bet of £5 at 5/2 would return £17.50.